ImageMagick/Usage-Markdown/basics/index.md

 -   The '`debug()`' output from a "`-fx`" operator and the '`%[fx:...]`' string escape.
 (See [FX, DIY Image processing Operator](../transform/#fx)
 -   The floating point values of a "`-morphology`" kernel when "`-set option:showkernel 1`" has been enabled.
 See [Displaying the Kernel](../morphology/#showkernel).

 ### -quiet

-Don't report informational warning messages.
-Only proper errors such as I/O errors, or bad options, etc.
+Don't report informational warning messages - only proper errors such as I/O errors, or bad options, etc.

 This is especially useful for "`-crop`" or "`-trim`" and "`-layers optimize`" which normally report 'missed images' warnings, when the operator would produce no 'real' image as a result.

 This will also quieten the coders of some complex image file formats that can contain 'unknown chunks' which IM would normally ignore.
-For example when IM is reading TIFF images, or strange MPEG (AVI) video formats.
+For example, when IM is reading TIFF images, or strange MPEG (AVI) video formats.

 ### -respect-parenthesis

-Causes [parenthesis](#parenthesis) to not only to save and restore the current image list but also all the current [operational settings](#options) are saved and restored.
-Than means that when given, any settings set within parenthesis, will be reset when the parenthesis ends.
+Causes [parenthesis](#parenthesis) to not only save and restore the current image list, but also all the current [operational settings](#options) are saved and restored.
+That means that when given, any settings set within parenthesis, will be reset when the parenthesis ends.
 See the examples in [Parenthesis and Settings](#respect-parenthesis) above.

 ### -ping

-For the "[identify](#identify)" command.
-IM will try to avoid completely reading and decoding the full image file format for basic information such as the images size.
+For the "[identify](#identify)" command, IM will try to avoid completely reading and decoding the full image file format for basic information such as the image's size.

 ### -monitor

 Report a percentage of processing during each stage of image processing, especially for very large or long image processing tasks.

 In a lower level API, you would use SetImageInfoProgressMonitor() or SetImageProgressMonitor()

 ### -debug